 Spanning snowy slopes to vibrant landscapes, Vermont is home to many pet owners, and we combed through premiums and plans in The Green Mountain State for the foremost pet insurance providers.
-Pet insurance gives pets in Vermont coverage for high-quality care and provides their pet parents peace of mind in the event of an illness or injury.

 The best pet insurance provides a buffer against high vet bills, protecting pet owners from having to make difficult choices between their finances and their pet’s health.
 The This Old House Reviews Team gathered sample quotes through secret shopping and compared customer service, plan options, coverage, and policy details to compile the best pet insurance in Vermont.

 Spot has seven annual coverage caps, three reimbursement levels, and four deductibles, making the company a great option if you are looking for customization.

 Pros and Cons of Spot Pet Insurance

 ✔ Covers nutritional supplements and therapeutic diets